Palestinian Village Leagues: Historical assessements

-In 2024, Dalal Iriqat of the Arab American University compared the Village Leagues to the Nashashibi family's collaboration with the British Empire during British rule in Palestine, arguing that Israeli policies towards Palestine have followed in "the legacy of the British mandate, with Palestinian self-determination always curtailed by the exercise of military orders and executive power."
-Yoav Karny of Israeli newspaper Globes wrote in 2023 that the Village Leagues were part of an Israeli "concept that Islamism is preferable to Arab nationalism," comparing them to the South African Bantustans and saying that the concept "guided Israeli policy for decades, and brought upon us the disaster of October 7."
+In a 1985 article in Foreign Policy, former American diplomat Robert G. Neumann warned that the Begin government's efforts to create alternative leadership "may have caused irreperable damage" to hopes of Palestinian moderates emerging, saying that although the Leagues had been scrapped, "no Palestinian today, however moderate, will accept any kind of appointment, be it as a negotiator or as a mayor or local functionary on the West Bank, without PLO approval.
+And even if individuals could be found, and by some miracle kept alive, they would repreent nobody.
+Any agreement bearing their signatures would be worthless."
+Yoav Karny of Israeli newspaper Globes wrote in 2023 that the Village Leagues linked to an Israeli "concept that Islamism is preferable to Arab nationalism," comparing them to the South African Bantustans and saying that the concept "guided Israeli policy for decades, and brought upon us the disaster of October 7."

 In 1986, Milson accused the Civil Administration of having "discarded" his approach, accusing both the Israeli Labor Party and Likud of preferring "to focus on anti-terrorism rather than to engage in a larger struggle against the PLO's political influence."
 In 2016, Yigal Carmon, who had served as an advisor to the Israeli Civil Administration under Menahem, denied that the purpose of creating the Village Leagues was to divide and rule, and claimed that "neither the PLO nor the Arab states nor any of the other hostile elements had been able to overcome them - the Israeli government alone was responsible for their demise, without ever once having discussed the concept, its significance or its prospects."